YGuang233/mkdocs_test/docs/zh/docs/contributing.md

 // Use the command "build-all", this will take a bit
 $ python ./scripts/docs.py build-all

+Building docs for: zh
 Building docs for: en
-Building docs for: es
-Successfully built docs for: es
+Successfully built docs for: en
 ```

 </div>